-Haloperidol USP is the first of the butyrophenone series of major antipsychotics.
-The chemical designation is 4-[4-(p-chlorophenyl)-4-hydroxypiperidino]-4’-fluorobutyrophenone and it has the following structural formula:
+Haloperidol is the first of the butyrophenone series of major antipsychotics.
+The chemical designation is 4-[4-(p-Chlorophenyl)-4-hydroxypiperidino]-4'-fluorobutyrophenone and it has the following structural formula:

-Haloperidol injection USP is available as a sterile parenteral form for intramuscular injection.
-The injection provides 5 mg Haloperidol (as the lactate) USP with 1.8 mg methylparaben and 0.2 mg propylparaben per mL, and lactic acid for pH adjustment between 3 to 3.6.
+Haloperidol Injection, USP is available as a sterile parenteral form for intramuscular injection.
+Each mL of Haloperidol Injection, USP contains 5 mg Haloperidol (as the lactate) with 1.8 mg methylparaben and 0.2 mg propylparaben per mL, and lactic acid for pH adjustment between 3.0 to 3.8.

-Haloperidol USP is indicated for use in the treatment of schizophrenia.
+Haloperidol Injection, USP is indicated for use in the treatment of schizophrenia.

-Haloperidol USP is indicated for the control of tics and vocal utterances of Tourette’s Disorder.
+Haloperidol Injection, USP is indicated for the control of tics and vocal utterances of Tourette's Disorder.

-Cases of sudden death, QT-prolongation, and torsades de pointes have been reported in patients receiving Haloperidol injection.
-Higher than recommended doses of any formulation and intravenous administration of Haloperidol injection appear to be associated with a higher risk of QT-prolongation and torsades de pointes.
+Cases of sudden death, QT-prolongation, and Torsades de Pointes have been reported in patients receiving Haloperidol.
+Higher than recommended doses of any formulation and intravenous administration of Haloperidol appear to be associated with a higher risk of QT-prolongation and Torsades de Pointes.
 Although cases have been reported even in the absence of predisposing factors, particular caution is advised in treating patients with other QT-prolonging conditions (including electrolyte imbalance [particularly hypokalemia and hypomagnesemia], drugs known to prolong QT, underlying cardiac abnormalities, hypothyroidism, and familial long QT-syndrome).
 Haloperidol INJECTION IS NOT APPROVED FOR INTRAVENOUS ADMINISTRATION.
-If Haloperidol injection is administered intravenously, the ECG should be monitored for QT-prolongation and arrhythmias.
+If Haloperidol is administered intravenously, the ECG should be monitored for QT-prolongation and arrhythmias.

 Both the risk of developing tardive dyskinesia and the likelihood that it will become irreversible are believed to increase as the duration of treatment and the total cumulative dose of antipsychotic drugs administered to the patient increase.
 However, the syndrome can develop, although much less commonly, after relatively brief treatment periods at low doses.